 The Pioneer Model: RotaKids Pitesti and 12 Years of Institutional Continuity

-RotaKids Pitesti (Romania) demonstrates that the programme can become more than a one-year project or a single-person initiative.
+RotaKids Pitesti (Romania) provides evidence that the programme can become more than a one-year project or a single-person initiative.

-Founded in District 2241 more than 12 years ago, the club has operated continuously across successive generations of children, mentors, and Rotary leadership.
+Chartered on 23 March 2014, following a development phase that began in 2012.
+The club has operated continuously across successive generations of children, mentors, and Rotary leadership.
 This serves as a "proof of concept" for the 2026 Resolution.

 The club has successfully passed from its founding local leadership to new RotaKids chairs.
 This demonstrates that RotaKids functions as a sustainable, intergenerational Rotary-family programme rather than a temporary local experiment dependent on a single individual.